bombchus/z64-music-wiki/docs/advanced/adsr/envelopes.md

     ![](../../assets/images/adsr/adsr-attack-dark.png#only-dark){ align=left width=365 .on-glb }

     !!! outline
-        **Attack** refers to the time it takes from when a key is first pressed for the sound of a sample to go from zero amplitude to the max attack amplitude.
+        <span style="color:#f9635d;"><b>Attack</b></span> refers to the time it takes from when a key is first pressed for the sound of a sample to go from zero amplitude to the max attack amplitude.
 The longer the attack is, the longer it will take for the sound to fade in to the max attack amplitude from zero amplitude.

 === "Decay"